Itching down there is no laughing matter. It can be uncomfortable and worrisome.

 What should you do if you think you have a yeast infection or jock itch?

 Home remedies won’t do you any good for yeast infections.
 So put down the apple cider vinegar and yogurt.
 You’ll need antifungal medications to get rid of the overgrowth.

 Most yeast infections are highly treatable and respond well to antifungal creams, such as Lotrimin or Micatin.

 “Topical ointments and creams can often be purchased over-the-counter to treat mild cases,” Dr. Gelow said.
-“For severe disease, an oral medication like fluconazole may be prescribed along with stronger topical medications.”
+“For severe disease, an oral antifungal medication like fluconazole may be prescribed along with stronger topical medications.”

 Could my symptoms be caused by an STI or worse, cancer?

 “If over-the-counter treatments aren’t doing the trick, it’s important to speak with your health care provider as it might not be fungal after all,” Dr. Gelow said.

 Since moisture is a driving factor, there are some things you can do to help ward off an overgrowth.
 This includes changing out of sweaty workout clothes, showering after you work out, and washing or cleaning yourself off downstairs after sexual activity (keep the area clean and dry).
 Over-the-counter powders are effective to keep you dry, but you must use them regularly.

 Since yeast infections can be contagious (under the right circumstances), here are some other ways to avoid transmitting, spreading or catching it:

 - Don’t have sex if you have a yeast infection (avoid skin-to-skin contact).